Slovak left poised to win election, sink reformists

-BRATISLAVA (Reuters) - Leftist former prime minister Robert Fico appeared poised to sweep to victory in Slovakia’s election on Saturday on a pledge to tax the rich, amid high unemployment and budget austerity.
+BRATISLAVA (Reuters) - Leftist former prime minister Robert Fico is poised to sweep to victory in Slovakia’s election on Saturday on a pledge to tax the rich and better protect the working class as the country grapples with high unemployment and economic turmoil.

-Polls showed the 47-year-old lawyer could win 40 percent of the vote, knocking his reformist rival Mikulas Dzurinda’s centre-right SDKU out of power and possibly out of parliament.
+Polls show the 47-year-old lawyer could win 40 percent of the vote, potentially knocking his reformist rival Mikulas Dzurinda’s centre-right SDKU out of power and possibly out of parliament.

-A government led by Fico’s pro-European Smer party would please Slovakia’s euro zone partners, who were upset by the outgoing coalition’s refusal to contribute to the first bailout of Greece and the delaying of the strengthening of a euro zone rescue fund.
+A government led by Fico’s pro-European Smer party would assuage Slovakia’s euro zone partners who were upset by the outgoing coalition’s refusal to contribute to the first bailout of Greece and holding up strengthening of a euro zone rescue fund.

-Many centre-right voters, disillusioned by political corruption scandals, are expected to stay away from the ballot box and polls show turnout in the country of 5.4 million may fall to a record low of 44 percent, which would help Fico.
+Many centre-right voters, disillusioned by political corruption scandals, are expected to stay away from the ballot box and polls show turnout may fall to a record low of 44 percent, which would help Fico.

 The unrivalled leader of centre-left Smer, Fico says he plans to use tax hikes to maintain welfare and cut the budget deficit, and continue the outgoing cabinet’s effort to protect the country’s sovereign credit ratings.